 This course includes private instruction customized to the skill set of the student and designed for the intermediate to the advanced pianist.
-(Prerequisite: MU254 or equivalent evaluation; music majors must complete 8 credit hours.)
+(Prerequisite: MU254 or equivalent evaluation; music majors must complete 8 credit hours, and music minors must complete 4 credit hours.)